 It can be tempting for young people to use alcohol or drugs to help them through tough challenges.

-If they do, they miss the chance to develop these coping skills
+If they do, they miss the chance to develop coping skills, such as:

 Coping skills can help them to cope better and build confidence and resilience.
-Resilience is the ability to bounce back from challenges and to be able to cope with them.
+Resilience is the ability to bounce back from challenges and cope with them.

 Without these skills, they might also find it harder to cope emotionally later in life.